vladyg/brother_ql_web/README.md

 The project is ideal to be deployed on something small like Raspberry Pi.

-So I forked the project and I made little extension of its functionality and minor bug fixes.
+So I forked the project and I made little extension* of its functionality and minor bug fixes*.

 Then I evaluated where it is the best to deploy it.
 I needed a microcomputer that is not so extended like Raspberry Pi (with HDMI, LAN and so on), but to have its own Wifi.
 Luckly I have few [C.H.I.P.](https://en.wikipedia.org/wiki/CHIP_(computer)) (a $9 computer from Next Thing Co., launched via a successful Kickstarter campaign).